Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 Is that a war crime?
 Aaron Powell, it would be a war crime.
 If those reports are accurate, it's a war crime.

-It's also murder.
 Will Republicans take the next step to hold anyone accountable?
+I'm very doubtful about that.

-One of the great spectacles, and there's so many every day in political life, is the testimony in
+One of the great spectacles, and there's so many every day in political life, is the testimony in the committee hearings involving Cash Patel and your committee and Pam Bondi as well.

-the committee hearings involving Cash Patel and your committee and Pam Bondi as well.
 The technique being employed by Cash Patel and Pam Bondi

 seems like something new.
 The way they don't answer your questions and then attack personally, whether it's you or anybody else on the committee.

-Was that true what the White House press secretary said when she denied home and took the money?
+Aaron Powell, was that true what the White House press secretary said when she denied home and took the money?
 Did he take the money?
 Senator Schiff, I answered that question multiple times.

 And frankly, you know, well, I don't think, with respect, I don't think you did, but in case I just didn't hear you, what is the answer?
 Did he take the money?

 Senator Schiff, that happened prior to my confirmation.
-You understand, but do you know?

-All I know is that Deputy Attorney General Todd Blanche and FBI Director Patel said there was no case.
-And Caroline Lovitt is one of the most trustworthy human beings I know.
+Do you know sitting here with- All I know is that Deputy Attorney General Todd Blanche and FBI Director Patel said there was no case.

-If you worked for me, you would have been fired because you were censured by Congress for lying.
+if you worked for me, you would have been fired because you were censured by Congress for lying.

 You can stipulate to all your personal attacks on the Democratic members of the committee.
-Personal attacks.
+Personal attacks, you've been attacking my FBI director.

-You've been attacking my FBI director.
 You've been attacking my office.

-You've been attacking the business.
+You've been attacking.

 What we're interested in is the answer to these oversight questions.
 I want your favorite.